23 Different Types of Flies in South Carolina

 From the unique habits of crane flies to the wide variety of hoverflies, there’s something for everyone to learn about the many types of flies in South Carolina.

-So, let’s take a closer look at the different types of flies in the Palmetto State.
+So, let’s look at the different types of flies in the Palmetto State.

 South Carolina is home to various fly species, many of which play an important role in the ecosystem.